oortcloud/meteorite/README.md

 Puts the basic building blocks down for creating a package named `foo`, (potentially in a sub directory, usually `packages/`).

+### `mrt link-package path/to/foo`

+Links `packages/foo` to `path/to/foo` so that you can use a local version without changing `smart.json`.
+Useful for quick changes to a package you maintain when developing an application.

+Note that `mrt install` or `mrt` will _overwrite_ this link if you also have `foo` in your `smart.json` (which you probably will).
+This may change in the future.

 ## Deprecated commands

 As Meteorite now installs packages into the `packages/` directory, you can simply run `meteor` to start your app.
 You may need to run `mrt install` first.